caam37830/homework-2-solution/README.md

 There are 6 different orders (outer loop to inner loop) in which you might loop over these indices: `ijk`, `ikj`, `jik`, `jki`, `kij`, `kji`.

 Write 6 functions: `matmul_***` where `***` is replaced by each option above.
 For example, `matmul_ijk` would use the nested loops demonstrated above.
-Use Numba to create just-in time compiled versions of these functions.
+Use Numba to make these functions compile just-in time.
 For each function `A = matmul_***(B, C)` should be equivalent to `A = B @ C`

 Compare the time it takes to run each of the 6 versions of `matmul_***` above with BLAS dgemm (called through SciPy) and NumPy `matmul`.
 (Remember to precompile your JIT functions before timing).
 Use random `n x n` matrices for `B` and `C`, i.e. `p = q = r = n`.
 Use row-major `ndarray`s in NumPy.

 Make a log-log plot of the runtimes of the 9 functions, for 10 values of `n` logarithmically spaced between 100 and 4000.
 Include a legend, axis labels, and a plot title.

-All of these implementations have an O(n^3) asymptotic run time.
-Give an explanation for why some loop orders are faster than others.
+All of these implementations have an O(n**3) asymptotic run time, and perform an identical number of floating point operations.
+Give an explanation for why some loop orders are faster than others - why is the fastest version fastest?
+Why is the slowest version slowest?

 ### Part B - Blocked Matrix Multiplication (15 points)

 In this problem, we'll assume that all matrices involved are `n x n`, and that `n` is a power of 2.

 Another way to compute matrix-matrix multiplication is not to use three nested for-loops, but to use blocked multiplication.
-This can have the advantage of reducing the number of cache misses that occur when performing the algorithm.
+This can have the advantage of (potentially) reducing the number of cache misses that occur when performing the algorithm, and be extended to parallel implementations.

 In Python, this might look like
 ```python